 Are you looking for a magic shortcut to good health?

-From cleansing your body of toxins to promises of ultimate nutrient extraction, juicers and blenders pitch themselves as the perfect New-Year get-healthy resolution.
-But which is better for you: a juicer or a blender?
+From cleansing your body of toxins to promises of ultimate nutrient extraction, juicers and blenders pitch themselves as the perfect New Year get-healthy resolution.
+But which is better for you, a juicer or a blender?

-They are both a convenient way to get more fruit and vegetables into your diet, and could motivate you to experiment more with new ingredient combos and embrace better alternatives to sugary soft-drinks or unhealthy breakfasts, however there are a few nutrition factors to be mindful of.
+They are both a convenient way to get more fruit and vegetables into your diet, and could motivate you to experiment more with new ingredient combos and embrace better alternatives to sugary soft-drinks or unhealthy breakfasts.
+However, there are a few nutrition factors to be mindful of.

-Government website Eat for Health, says: "Many of us drink far too much fruit juice.
+Government website Eat for Health says: "Many of us drink far too much fruit juice.
 Fruit juices can be high in energy (kilojoules) and low in dietary fibre, and can even damage your teeth.
 Whole fruits are a much better choice, and are more filling."

 They also offer you the extra benefit of being able to add nutrition-boosting ingredients to your fruit and veg blends, such as nuts and seeds or superfood powders.
 Whichever you choose, it's best if you include blending or juicing as part of a healthy, balanced diet.

-5 tips to make the most nutritious smoothies
+5 tips for nutritious smoothies

-- Eat a rainbow!
 Choose different coloured fruits and vegetables to increase the variety of nutrients you're getting.

-- Add nuts (such as almonds or cashews) and seeds (such as sunflower or chia) or protein powders.
+Add nuts (such as almonds or cashews) and seeds (such as sunflower or chia) or protein powders.

-- Try a breakfast smoothie combo of banana, spinach and almond milk, bulked out with oats or chia seeds and a bit of honey or nut butter, to keep you full during the day and stop you reaching for mid-morning snacks.
+Try a breakfast smoothie combo of banana, spinach and almond milk, bulked out with oats or chia seeds and a bit of honey or nut butter, to keep you full during the day and stop you reaching for mid-morning snacks.